Actor Matthew McConaughey proposes to girlfriend

 LOS ANGELES Hollywood leading man Matthew McConaughey has proposed to his longtime girlfriend and the mother of their two children, model Camila Alves, the actor said in a posting on celebrity website Whosay.com

 WhoSay.com is a website that hosts many celebrity accounts.
-A spokesman for the actor confirmed that McConaughey posted the message but gave no further details.
+A spokesman for the actor did not immediately answer an e-mail seeking confirmation.

 McConaughey, 42, and Alves, 28, have been a couple for several years.
 They have two children, Levi, 3, and Vida, who turns 2 next month.